 - Electricity usage for the office itself.
 Electricity is used for lighting, desktop/laptop computers (not the network), coffee machines, displays, beamers, etc. - Electricity for building services.
 The SURFnet office is located in a multi-tenant building.
-Outside the office energy is spent in lifts, lighting and security. - Electricity for cooling the building and offices (also SURFnet) in the form of air-conditioning and ventilation. - The SURFnet office hosts a small part, eight network components plus an airconditioning, of the SURFnet computer network (Ut002A).
+Outside the office energy is spent in lifts, lighting and security. - The SURFnet office hosts a small part, eight network components plus an air-conditioning, of the SURFnet computer network (Ut002A).
 Six of these eight network components are passive and do not consume electrical energy.
-In order to avoid double counting of energy consumption, the consumed energy of this small part of the network is substracted from the office electricity usage.
+In order to avoid double counting of energy consumption, the consumed energy of this small part of the network is subtracted from the office electricity usage.
 This is corrected under exclusions.